The Congleton Family

 Our Story

-What started out to be what I thought was a knot in my shoulder blade, I went to the ER 5 times for; I was life flighted down to Boise Idaho.
-My first ER visit i was given 3 lidocaine shots in my neck and shoulder which ended up giving me a staph infection in my spinal cord, blood and my heart. i was diagnosed with meningitis, sepsis.
-Once i was life flighted i was rushed into surgery to have my spinal cord decompressed and have the infection scraped out.
+What started out to be what I thought was a knot in my shoulder blade, I went into the ER 5 times before I was life flighted down to Boise Idaho.
+My first ER visit I was given 3 lidocaine shots in my neck and shoulder which ended up giving me a staph infection in my spinal cord, blood and my heart. i was diagnosed with meningitis, sepsis.
+Once I was life flighted I was rushed into surgery to have my spinal cord decompressed and have the infection scraped out.
 I ended up getting a laminectomy done.
 I never had the hardware put in that is required.
 Not knowing this at the time.
-Nor was i put in a c collar either for support.
+Nor was I put in a c-collar either for support.
 I was released to rehab a week and half later.

 After 2 weeks at rehab, my C5 had collapsed into my C6.
-I was then admitted back into the hospital and ended having another surgery that ended up taking 11 hours.
-I ended up having my C5 and C6 removed and had an expandable cage put in from the front and 2 rods with 14 screws put in thru the back that went from C4 to T2.
-After a week and half i was then released back to rehab.
-I was in rehab for another 2 weeks before i was released to go home.
+I was then admitted back into the hospital and ended up having another surgery that ended up taking 11 hours.
+I ended up having my C5 and C6 removed and had an expandable cage put in from the front and 2 rods with 14 screws put in thru the back that went from C2 to T2.
+After a week and half I was then released back into rehab.
+I was in rehab for another 2 weeks before I was released to go home.

-I ended up being in the hospital for 3 months due to medical malpractice.
+I ended up being in the hospital for 3 months due to what we believe to be medical malpractice.
 This has also put a burden on my family’s finances.
 I haven't been able to go back to work full time due to still being in out patient rehab.
-I had to relearn how to walk and write again.
+I had to learn how to walk and write again.
 Any assistance is greatly appreciated.
 Thank you.

 Family Updates